Windos/windos.github.io/_posts/2017-10-09-burnttoast-no-appid.md

-If you happen to be a particularly gifted scripter (or know what I’m missing, which is pretty likely), and can brew up a PowerShell based method for creating AppId-laden-shortcut, then feel free to send through a pull request!
+If you happen to be a particularly gifted scripter (or know what I’m missing, which is pretty likely), and can brew up a PowerShell based method for creating AppId-laden-shortcuts, then feel free to send through a pull request!

 [![Sorry Gif](/images/burnttoast-no-appid/toast.gif)](/images/burnttoast-no-appid/toast.gif)